salihmarangoz/capsicum_superellipsoid_detector/README.md

 **`~pc_in`** ("sensor_msgs/PointCloud2")

 - RGBXYZ pointcloud as the input (e.g. voxblox output can be used as the input).
 Currently RGB information is not used.
-Some modifications may be needed to feed XYZ only pointcloud.
+  - TODO: Some modifications may be needed to feed XYZ only pointcloud.

 ### Published Topics